 But this summer, when flying from Brussels to Halifax, Canada, we had an incredible layover.
-In fact, it was so good, we’re hoping to do it again on our next transatlantic flight.
+In fact, it was so good; we’re hoping to do it again on our next transatlantic flight.

-How about spending it in a thermal pool, surrounded by incredible scenery, with access to a swim-up bar.
-Where was this magical airport you ask?
+How about spending it in a thermal pool, surrounded by incredible scenery, with access to a swim-up bar?
+Where is this magical airport you ask?
 Reykjavik, Iceland – my new favourite transatlantic layover destination.

 But, you know how it goes when you’re trying to save money.
 The more direct the flight, the more expensive it is.
 Often we end up flying from Brussels to Frankfurt to Montreal to Halifax.
-By the time we arrive, we feel like we’ve been travelling for weeks.
+By the time we arrive, we feel like we’ve been travelling for a week.

 This year, I heard that Iceland Air was reviving its flight to Halifax and, as I had always wanted to go to Iceland, I was curious how much more expensive it would be.
 I was shocked to discover it was slightly cheaper than Air Canada and we would only have one connection.

 One of the great things about these layover excursions is you don’t have to worry about your luggage, as it is all safely checked through to your final location.
 Your carry-on bags can either be stuffed into your locker in the changing room of the Blue Lagoon, or a separate locked storage facility run by Reykjavik Excursions.